Ma Xifan: During Later Jin

 In 936, then-Later Tang emperor Li Congke (Li Siyuan's adoptive son) was overthrown by his brother-in-law Shi Jingtang, who established Later Jin with the support of the Khitan Liao Dynasty.
 Ma Xifan continued to be a vassal to Later Jin.

 In 937, Shi gave Ma the additional titles of generalissimo of the circuits south of the Yangtze River (江南諸道都統, Jiangnan Zhudao Dutong) and overseer of the armies of Wuping and Jingjiang.

 In 938, Ma's wife Lady Peng died.
 It was said that Lady Peng was ugly in appearance, but capable in governing the household; while she was alive, Ma was respectful and fearful of her.
-After she died, Ma became to overexert in entertainment and licentiousness, spending much of his nights drinking.
+After she died, Ma became to indulged excessively in entertainment and licentiousness, spending much of his nights drinking.
 There was a time when he killed a merchant so that he could seize the merchant's beautiful wife, but the merchant's wife refused to accede to his designs on her, and committed suicide.

-In 939, Shi bestowed on Ma the title of Tiance Shangjiangjun (天策上將軍, "Grand General of Heavenly Strategies") — a title formerly held by the great Tang emperor Emperor Taizong of Tang and his father Ma Yin.
+In 939, Shi bestowed on Ma the title of Tiance Shangjiangjun (天策上將軍, "Grand General of Heavenly Strategies")—a title formerly held by the great Tang emperor Emperor Taizong of Tang and his father Ma Yin.
 The bestowment included a seal bearing that title, and permission for him to establish a Tiance Office.
 Ma Xifan thus established a number of office titles within that office, which he bestowed on his brothers and officers.
 He also, imitating Emperor Taizong, commissioned 18 staff members to serve as scholars at the Tiance Office.